exageraldo/connexion-auth-paths-extd/README.md

 ### Why?

-This was once a requirement requested by the security team in a project.
+This was once a requirement requested by the security team in an internal project.
+The API documentation provides very detailed technical information for the ~~attackers~~ external world, sometimes including email addresses, internal application’s url, API’s structure, and other stuffs.
+Think that specification it’s like a map, It's also very helpful for them to dig for vulnerabilities and detect targets.

-### What about the UI (`/ui/`) route?
+### What about the SwaggerUI (`/ui/`) route?

 It is not necessary, as it does not make much sense to ask for a auth/token on a page that will be accessed by the browser.
+And if some kind of authentication is required, it must be provided to consume the routes through the interface.

 ## Installation

-Install `connexion-auth-paths-extd` with `pip`:
+Install with `pip`:

 ```bash
   pip install connexion-auth-paths-extd